lucia-auth/lucia/pages/sessions/migrate-lucia-v3.md

 # Migrate from Lucia v3

+Lucia v3 has been deprecated.
+Lucia is now a learning resource for implementing sessions and more.

+## Background

+We ultimately came to the conclusion that it'd be easier and faster to just implement sessions from scratch.
+The database adapter model wasn't flexible enough for such a low-level library and severely limited the library design.

+## Migration path

-Because Lucia v3 is lightweight and relatively low-level, migrating your project shouldn't take long.
-Moreover, most of your knowledge will still be very useful.
+Replacing Lucia v3 with your own implementation should be a straight-forward path, especially since most of your knowledge will still be very useful.
 No database migrations are necessary.

 APIs on sessions are covered in the [Basic session API](/sessions/basic-api) page.